 - Compliance: manage compliance frameworks, controls, risks, issues, policies, and reporting; avoid duplicative assessments and streamline reporting.

-- Risk Management: streamline risk identification, assessment, response, mitigation, and monitoring; integrate risk management activities to gain alignment and reduce exposure to undue risk.
+- Risk Management: streamline risk identification, risk assessment, risk response, risk mitigation, and risk monitoring; integrate risk management activities to gain alignment and reduce exposure to undue risk.

 How Stakeholders Across the Organization Use a GRC Platform